Midvel/contracts-test-project/README.md

 Before running tests, a local node should be running.
 To do this simply run `$ npm run dev:ganache`.
 This will start the Ganache development network.
 After this, you can perform tests with `$ npm test` to run all tests from the `test/` directory.

+### Utils

+Package file contains commands for documentation generation, contracts size check and cjecking by Slither.<br>
+Slither installation is separated from the package.
+Follow instructions <a href="https://github.com/crytic/slither"  target="_blank">in the official repo</a>.

 ## *Production*

 ### Build